Project Launch - Lift Off

 CovenTRY how are we going to TRY and exchange knowledge and create change and impact?

-Working with Adela Glyn-Davies and Sherrie Edgar this workshop saw CollaborACTORS break into two team and test and co-create the first 2 prototype 'workshops in a box'.
+Working with Adela Glyn-Davies and Sherrie Edgar, this workshop saw CollaborACTORS break into two teams and test the first prototype of the "Impact Compass", a workshop in a box, bringing gamification and play together for co-designing between communities, researchers and policy makers.

 NEXT STEPS